 Some medicines need documentation for costs to be covered.
 This process is called prior authorization.
 Our team has the expertise to process this paperwork, which may take a few business days to complete.
 Our team keeps you and your provider informed throughout the process, especially if there are expected delays.
 If insurance denies coverage for your medicine, our team can help your provider file an appeal.

-If your insurance plan considers our Denver Health Pharmacy an out-of-network pharmacy, we will inform you of the cost to fill your medicine with us in writing.
+If your insurance plan considers our Denver Health Pharmacy an out-of-network pharmacy, we will inform you of the cost to fill your medicine with us.
 Our staff will transfer your prescription to an in-network pharmacy if there is a cost savings to you.

 Any balances must be paid prior to your next refill.
 We accept credit/debit cards, cash, personal checks and most flexible spending accounts.
 If you get a check from your insurance company, you should call our specialty pharmacy service team to review the explanation of benefits (also known as the EOB) and to coordinate the check to a Denver Health Pharmacy.
 If you have any questions regarding this, please call us at 303-602-8726.
 If you need help arranging a payment plan for the balance you owe, we will be happy to help you set up a payment plan.
 Please call us to discuss your situation.